VividVisions/launchbar-producthunt/readme.md

 ## Requirements

+* LaunchBar 6.1 (Tell LaunchBar to show pre-releases in the update settings.)
-You'll need access to the Product Hunt API (currently beta) and a development token.
+* You'll need access to the Product Hunt API (currently beta) and a development token.

 ## Installation

 Clone or download `Product Hunt.lbaction`.
 Double-click on it.
 LaunchBar should now ask you if you want to install the action.

+Note: This action is not (yet) code signed.
+If you only allow actions from verified developers, you won't be able to install this action.
+To change this setting, open the LaunchBar index, click on “Actions”, then “Options” and uncheck the security option.

 ## Usage